-- Within the built-up area boundary, development must be of a density appropriate for; and in keeping with; the setting of the immediate surrounding area. - There is a presumption against new development outside the Built-up Area Boundary.
-However, if circumstances are such that it is considered to be appropriate, it must be of a lesser density than neighbouring areas of residential development. - New residential developments that propose a site density greater than the immediate surrounding area will generally be refused unless clear justification can be provided to support the need for a higher density development and how effectively the design integrates into the surrounding built form or landscape.
+- Within the built-up area boundary, development must be of a density appropriate for; and in keeping with; the setting of the immediate surrounding area.
+Guidance on past densities achieved in Angmering is provided in the Angmering Density Survey; - There is a presumption against development outside the Built-up Area Boundary.
+However, if circumstances are such that it is considered to be appropriate, it must be of a lesser density than neighbouring areas of residential development; - New residential developments that propose a site density greater than the immediate surrounding area will generally be refused unless clear justification can be provided to support the need for a higher density development and how effectively the design integrates into the surrounding street scene or landscape.